kamranahmedse/developer-roadmap/src/roadmaps/angular/angular.md

 jsonUrl: "/jsons/roadmaps/angular.json"
 pdfUrl: "/pdfs/roadmaps/angular.pdf"
 order: 3
-featuredTitle: "Angular"
+briefTitle: "Angular"
-featuredDescription: "Step by step guide to become a Angular Developer in 2023"
+briefDescription: "Step by step guide to become a Angular Developer in 2023"
 title: "Angular Developer"
 description: "Everything that is there to learn about Angular and the ecosystem in 2023."
 hasTopics: true